DonTee-Why/visualizer-cli/README.md

 # Visualizer-CLI

 Visualizer-CLI is a terminal program written in Python that enables you to visualize data.
-The data is gotten form an api endpoint in key-value pairs (dates for keys, and number of users for values).
-Data is then presented by a graph drawn in the terminal
+The data is gotten from an API endpoint in key-value pairs (i.e dates for keys, and number of users for values).
+Data is then presented using a graph drawn in the terminal.

 ## Features